 Proper testing of your app is not only going to give your mobile app a proper security measure, but it will also give you a look into its functionality.
-It is an important way to ensure that your app can be downloaded, installed and used without any issues..
+It is an important way to ensure that your app can be downloaded, installed and used without any issues.

-With the constant rise of popularity of mobile phones, users are continuously becoming more app-dependent.
+With the constant rise in popularity of mobile phones, users are continuously becoming more app-dependent.
 And hackers out there are exploiting this dependency to steal personal information, banking information to use it for their own benefit.

 In this scenario, having a strong security strategy for your mobile app is not only going to give your user a sense of security but also boost the reputation of your own organization.
 In addition to that, it will save you the immense cost of fixing a mobile security breach.

-Any Mobile App Development Company you hire should apply these mobile security system industriously to ensure your mobile developers can thoroughly consider unintended outcomes of compromised app security.
+Any Mobile App Development Company you hire should apply this mobile security system industriously to ensure your mobile developers can thoroughly consider unintended outcomes of compromised app security.
 Conveying a simple to-utilize application will diminish the brand esteem in the event that you put client or enterprise data at risk.